 Best Times of Day by Season

 Spring (March-May): Afternoon warming triggers insect hatches and bass movement into shallows.
-Fish from 10 AM through sunset for best results.
+Fish from 10 AM through sunset for best results as water temperatures peak midday.

-Summer (June-August): Early morning from first light until 9 AM provides coolest temperatures.
-Evening fishing resumes around 6 PM as shadows lengthen.
+Summer (June-August): Early morning from first light until 9 AM provides coolest temperatures and most active fish.
+Evening fishing resumes around 6 PM as shadows lengthen and temperatures moderate.

 Fall (September-November): Midday fishing improves as water temperatures moderate.
-Fish remain active throughout daylight hours.
+Fish remain active throughout daylight hours, providing flexible scheduling.

 Local Bait and Lure Secrets